Watch: CNN Reporter Shut Down for Asking NBA Stars About China

 “The NBA has always been a league that prides itself on its players and coaches being able to speak out openly about political and social affairs.
 I just wonder after the events of this week, and the fallout we’ve seen, whether you would both feel differently about speaking out in that way in the future?” asked Macfarlane.

-An NBA staffer is heard off-camera interjecting that the players are taking “basketball questions only.”
+The Houston Rockets media officer is heard off-camera interjecting that the players are taking “basketball questions only.”
 A man is then seen reaching to remove the microphone from the reporter’s hands.

 “It’s a legitimate question,” Macfarlane replied.
 “This is an event that has happened this week.”

 “I understand that.
-It’s a question that’s already been answered,” the league spokesperson shot back, before reiterating that only basketball questions were allowed.
+It’s a question that’s already been answered,” the team’s press staffer shot back, before reiterating that only basketball questions were allowed.

 Macfarlane then prompted Harden to respond before passing back the microphone, though both he and Westbrook refused to acknowledge the question.